Connection Profiles

 By default, all connection profiles are converted.
 A connection profile conversion skips if a centralized connection profile with the same name already exists.

-You can use the conversion rules file to specify the connection profile names/patterns or to enforce overwriting.
+You can use the conversion rules file to specify the connection profile names or patterns or to enforce overwriting.
 The pattern accepts regular expressions.

 You can use the following attribute to overwrite an existing centralized connection profile: